stas/thesis/chapters/2_architecture.md

 more complex third-party providers using a handshake or token to provide login sessions.

-The memberships model serves to provide information on which user has access to to conversations.
-Where friendship model, which uses the membership through the single table inheritance, provides information on which user know about each other, this way providing the minimum networking aspects.
+The membership model serves to provide information on which user has access to the conversations.
+The friendship model uses the membership through the single table inheritance.
+Friendships provide information on which users know about each other.
+This way the minimum networking aspects are also provided by the application.

 In order to ask users to join conversations or discover other users, the invitation model was designed.
 This handles the information on what type of